Company’s new Static Dancer Roller gains international recognition

 As a Swedish immigrant working in a wire mill in Worcester, MA, Sjogren had an idea that would change the wire and cable industry forever.
 He designed a tool that would make him better at his job and he had the integrity to show that tool to his supervisor.

-After selling the tool to the mill, Sjogren used it in his daily work.
-It was the first of series of innovations that would eventually lead to Sjogren forming his own company.
+After selling the tool to the mill, Sjogren used it daily.
+It was the first of a series of innovations that would eventually lead to Sjogren forming his own company.

-For more information on Sjogren’s innovative product line, contact Keith D’Amato at kdamato@sjogren.com.
+For more information on Sjogren’s innovative product line, contact David Roberge, Business Development Manager, at droberge@sjogren.com.

 Translate »